Office: TLC 226

 Jennifer Mueller is an assistant professor of sociology and Assistant Director of

-racial and ethnic relations, with emphases in intersections of race/class/gender/sexuality,
+is in racial and ethnic relations, with emphases in intersections of race/class/gender/sexuality,

 popular and media culture, and teaching and social justice pedagogy.
 Her specific

 research agenda focuses on social reproduction of systemic racial inequality over

 two distinct lines; one which analyzes racial differences in the intergenerational

 transmission of wealth and capital among families; and a second examining everyday,

 cultural enactments.
 She has a third, complementary line addressing teaching pedagogy.